-\Students whose concentration and/or cumulative GPA drops below 2.3 will have one full-time semester (minimum 12 credits) to improve academic performance and increase the GPA to 2.3.
+Students whose concentration and/or cumulative GPA drops below 2.3 will have one semester to improve academic performance and increase the GPA to 2.3.
 Students who do not achieve a cumulative GPA of 2.3 after one additional semester will be academically dismissed from the program.
-Students who restore concentration and/or cumulative 2.3 GPA after one additional semester will be permitted to continue in the program.
+Students who restore the concentration and/or cumulative 2.3 GPA after one additional semester will be permitted to continue in the program.
 If the student's concentration or cumulative GPA falls below the minimum 2.3 at the completion of any subsequent semester, the student will be academically dismissed from the ASRS program.